Code of Business Ethics and Conduct

 - Authority to Commit the University and Compliance with Agreements.
 In the ordinary course of its business of education and research, the University enters into various agreements, such as contracts, grants, licenses, gifts, purchase orders and other binding obligations, from federal and non-federal sources.
 Entering into an agreement by the University, including sponsored research funding, creates a legal obligation on the part of the University to comply with the terms and conditions of that agreement, including applicable laws and regulations.
 Therefore, only individuals who have authority delegated by an appropriate University official are authorized to enter into agreements on behalf of the University.

 All members of the University community are expected to act in good faith and adhere to all agreements and other binding obligations undertaken by the University.
 In particular, members of the University community involved in federally-sponsored research activities must strictly adhere to all contractual obligations (including adhering to applicable federal laws and regulations) related to those activities.
 Existing University policies and principles involving authority to commit the University and compliance with agreements include:

-10. Consequences of Violation.
+- Consequences of Violations.
 Violations of this Code or any other applicable law or regulation, contractual or other obligation of the University or University policy or procedure may carry disciplinary or other consequences, including dismissal.

-As required by agreement with the United States Department of Defense, the University’s Software Engineer Institute ("SEI") has a separate Code of Business Ethics and Compliance that contains additional requirements for SEI employees.
+As required by agreement with the United States Department of Defense, the University's Software Engineering Institute (SEI) has a separate Code of Business Ethics and Compliance that contains additional requirement for SEI employees.